tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/broadcast-vnc.rst

 Support for Multicast
 =====================

-This section describes how the Contrail Controller supports broadcast and multicast.
+This section describes how the Tungsten Fabric Controller supports broadcast and multicast.

 -  `Subnet Broadcast`_